H3rz3n/proxmox-lxc-unprivileged-gpu-passthrough/README.md

 [Install]
 WantedBy=multi-user.targe
 ```

-`
-Remember to substitute `/path/to/your/script/file/` with the path you choosed for your script file.
-You can check it with `pwd` from inside the folder where is located your script file.
+Remember to substitute `/path/to/your/script/file/` with the path you chose for your script file.
+You can check it with `pwd` from inside the folder where your script is located.

 Now you just need to start this service and enable it on startup with `systemctl enable gpu_permission_fix.service` and `systemctl start gpu_permission_fix.service`.

-## Check if the permission are correctly applied
+## Check if the permissions are correctly applied
 From inside the container, if you use `ls -l /dev/dri` you should see an output similar to this :
 ```
 drwxr-xr-x 2 nobody nogroup           80 Dec 11 16:10 by-path